Dana Ford

-Dana Ford (born June 9, 1984) is an American college basketball coach who is the head coach for Missouri State University since March 21, 2018.
+Dana Ford (born June 9, 1984) is an American college basketball coach who is an assistant coach at SMU.
+He was formerly the head coach at Missouri State University from March 21, 2018 until he was relieved of his duties on March 10, 2024.
 Prior to coaching the Bears, he was the head coach at Tennessee State from 2014 through the 2018 season.
 Ford is a former basketball player, having played at Illinois State from 2002 to 2006.
 After not being selected in the 2006 NBA draft, the Tamms, Illinois native joined the Tennessee State Tigers coaching staff under head coach John Cooper.
 He has previously been with Wichita State and Illinois State through his coaching career, playing a key role in the teams' recruiting and overall success.

 Playing career

 Ford attended Egyptian Senior High School in Tamms, Illinois.
 He became one of the most dangerous high school guards in the area and broke the school record for points scored by the end of his final season.
 Ford was coached by former All-State point guard Brad Sinks.
 Sinks would refer to Ford as “the puppet master” because of the way Ford could handle it on a string.
 To this day, Ford credits Coach Sinks for teaching him to play angry and hard nosed, which is seen in his coaching.
 Ford was named First Team Class A All-State and a two-time conference player of the year.
 At the conclusion of his basketball years in high school, the shooting guard averaged 22 points per game.
 It was highly anticipated that he would bring his talent to the Illinois State Redbirds men's basketball team, choosing the school over other possibilities such as Evansville, Southern Illinois, and Southeast Missouri State.

 In his first season with Illinois State, Ford hardly made a significant impact on the team's backcourt scoring.
 He finished the season averaging 2.0 points, 2.5 rebounds, and 0.6 assists.
 Ford made eight starts in the entire year and scored his first points in his fourth collegiate appearance against Chattanooga.
 His sophomore year would be far less successful, with Ford playing just twenty games in the season.
 Similarly went the following season, but he scored double-digits in the team's postseason game against Creighton.
 In Ford's final season, he recorded over nine points eight times through the season and logged a career-high 16 points as a starting guard against Grambling State.
 By the end of his senior year, he ranked within the Missouri Valley Conference's Top 10 under the steals and blocks categories.
 Ford was also named the squad's defensive player of the year due to this success.

-Ford entered the 2006 NBA Draft, which turned unsuccessful after he was not selected by a single team at the conclusion of the event.
+Ford entered the 2006 NBA draft, which turned unsuccessful after he was not selected by a single team at the conclusion of the event.